-Parental leave; nor are employers required to make superannuation contributions for parents on unpaid leave.
+- All forms of paid parenting leave (Parental Leave Pay, Dad and Partner Pay and employer-funded entitlements) are taxed. - In Australia, retirement benefits are based on superannuation (contributions to an individual account paid by a mix of employee and employer contributions) and a publicly-funded Age Pension that is means-tested and not linked to paid workforce participation.
+It is compulsory for employers to make contributions to eligible employees' superannuation funds and additional voluntary contributions by employees are encouraged through tax concessions.
+These contributions continue when employees take most forms of paid leave.
+However, no superannuation contributions are made by the government while parents are on unpaid Parental leave or in receipt of Parental Leave Pay.
 These arrangements disproportionately disadvantage women, the main recipients of Parental leave and pay entitlements.
-In contrast, a majority (74 per cent) of employer-funded primary carer leave providers pay their employees' superannuation while they are on employer-funded leave, with an additional seven percent paying superannuation both while employees are on employer-funded leave and while they are receiving Parental Leave Pay.
+In contrast, a majority (73 per cent) of employer-funded primary carer leave providers pay their employees' superannuation while they are on employerfunded leave, with an additional 9 percent paying superannuation both while employees are on employer-funded leave and while they are receiving Parental Leave Pav13.